The Vineyard's Authentic Local Brand.

 That's the essence of Menemsha Blues!
 Menemsha is a unique and colorful seaside village on the island of Martha's Vineyard, off the coast of Cape Cod, USA.
 Fishing and seafaring have long been an integral part of this community, as well as the relaxed and playful attitude that seems to permeate this oceanside living.
 Menemsha derives from an ancient coastal native american word for "still waters", and the blues represent the many hues of the sea and sky.
 These words quide the design, the colors, and the fabrics of the Menemsha Blues clothing line.

 Menemsha Blues began in 1994 when company founder Bob Fuller chose the name and a line of apparel that combined a love of casual seaside living with the serenity of natural colors and textures.
 Menemsha Blues Clothing & Apparel are relaxed and comfortable with an easy style and peaceful point of view.
-There are four Menemsha Blues store locations, found in Menemsha Village at our original store; in Vineyard Haven on Water Street across the ferry landing, in Edgartown on corner of Dock and Kelley Street; and Oak Bluffs on Circuit Ave.
-We have recently opened a new store in Portsmouth on 1 Congress St in Market Square, NH
+There are four Menemsha Blues store locations, found in Menemsha Village at our original store; in Vineyard Haven on Water Street across the ferry landing, in Edgartown on Winter Street (in Nevin Square); and Oak Bluffs on Circuit Ave.

 Martha's Vineyard is the second-largest island on the eastern seaboard US (Long Island, NY, is larger) with a rough expanse of 26 x 14 miles, with hundreds of miles of beautiful coastal beaches, coves, and harbors.
 It is located in the state of Massachusetts, about 7-8 miles to the closest point on the mainland.
 It is bounded to the west by the Elizabeth Islands (a chain of small islands) and Buzzards Bay, to the north by Cape Cod and up to Boston (65 miles), to the east by Nantucket (14 miles) and the Atlantic to Europe, and to the south by open Atlantic Ocean for a very long way (Bermuda, Puerto Rico).
 It is reachable by boat or aircraft (swimming is an option, but not advised!)
 Ferries run to 'the Vineyard' from Quonset Point, CT, New Bedford, Woods Hole, Falmouth, Hyannis, and Nantucket, MA.
 Vineyarders refer to their island as "the Rock", and the mainland as "across the pond in America".